WHAT TO EXPECT AT A CbW RENEWAL

 How can I find out more about or apply for an upcoming renewal?

 We invite you to visit our Renewals page to learn more about upcoming renewals.
-On that page you will find our Renewal Interest Form, where you can indicate your interest in receiving information about future renewals for women or for men.
+On that page you will find our Renewal Interest Form, where you can indicate your interest in receiving information about future renewals.

 If we are currently accepting applications for a specific renewal, you may select that renewal on the form, and our registrar will send you a message from our secure email account with instructions on how to apply.